 This insurance policy covers the legal liability of any employer as per the following –

 Usually, having this insurance cover means that employees give up their rights to sue your business for negligence.
-And in return, they also get complete peace of mind knowing that they will get the necessary compensation amount without going through the intricacies of the law.
+In return, they also get complete peace of mind knowing that they will get the necessary compensation amount without going through the intricacies of the law.

 While a workers’ compensation policy offers the basic cover, you can extend it with the following coverages: